tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   * **Cumulative Return**- the total/aggregated amount of gains and losses for an investment.
 Cumulative return is measured across time and not for a given time period.

-  * **Annual Return**- a time weighted annual percentage representing the return on an investment over a period of time.
+  * **Annual Return**- a time-weighted annual percentage representing the return on an investment over a period of time.

   * **Annual Volatility**- the annualized degree of variation in trading prices over time.

   * **Sharpe Ratio**- The return of investment compared to its risk, measured by the difference between the return on investment and the risk-free return.

-  * **Downside Deviation/Return**- The measure of risk for returns that are below hte minimal acceptable return.
+  * **Downside Deviation/Return**- The measure of risk for returns that are below the minimum acceptable return.

   * **Sortino Ratio**-  The quotient of harmful volatility and overall volatility.
-The Sortino ratio focuses on downside deviation rather than standard deviation.
+The Sortino ratio focuses on downside deviation rather than the standard deviation.

 * These metrics can be calculated for a portfolio through historical backtesting, or they can be used to measure the performances of specific securities before engaging in a trade.

-Transition to a dry walk through of the code used to calculate each of these metrics.
-Open the solution, and highlight the following:
+Transition to a dry walkthrough of the code used to calculate each of these metrics.
+Open the solution and highlight the following:

 * One of the advantages of using an algorithm for trading is that evaluation metrics can be calculated using the algorithm as well.
 This allows for each metric to be calculated within seconds.
-Having an algorithm calculate the evaluation metrics diminishes chances of human error and improves the overall accuracy and time it takes to comprehensively evaluate a portfolio/security/trade.
+Having an algorithm calculate the evaluation metrics diminishes the chances of human error and improves the overall accuracy and time it takes to evaluate a portfolio/security/trade comprehensively.

 * Point out to students the code to calculate cumulative returns.